Q: What is accreditation?

 A: All institutions that have either undergraduate or graduate business programmes.

 Q: What is the accreditation process?

-A: The accreditation process involves an institutional "self-evaluation" producing direct and indirect evidence that the institution meets each of the accreditation standards.
+A: The accreditation process involves an institutional "Self-evaluation" producing direct and indirect evidence that the institution meets each of the accreditation standards.
 The self-evaluation is then audited by a group of international experts.

 Q: What is involved in terms of commitment, resources and expenses?

 A: To apply for accreditation an institution must be a member of ECBE.
 Further an institution must be committed to providing quality in all aspects of its education and management.
-Initially investment may be needed to meet accreditation criteria plus the time required to fulfill the self-evaluation but provided there is a commitment to quality then "extra expenses" would normally be part of the annual budget for continuous development.
+Initially investment may be needed to meet accreditation standards plus the time required to fulfill the self-evaluation but provided there is a commitment to quality then "extra expenses" would normally be part of the annual budget for continuous development.